Brian-Magnuson/niter/README.md

 - Explicit is better than implicit
 - Readability counts
-- Purity and immuntability make for predictability
+- Purity and immutability make for predictability
 - Simplicity is better than complexity
 - Versatility is better than simplicity
 - Consistency is golden